jackocnr/intl-tel-input/README.md

 ```

 **getValidationError**
 Get more information about a validation error.
-Requires the `utilsScript` option.
+Requires the [utils script to be loaded](#loading-the-utilities-script).
 ```js
 const error = iti.getValidationError();
 ```